oar-team/batsim/doc/proto_description.md

 ### CALL_ME_LATER

-Ask for Batsim to wake the scheduler up later on time.
+Asks Batsim to call the scheduler later on, at a given timestamp.

 - **data**: future timestamp float
 - **example**: